dasch-swiss/dsp-js-lib/contribution.md

 By default, all generated test data for the system and admin API is integrated with the corresponding script.

 Test data for v2 has to be added to `scripts/v2-test-data-config.json` to be used in the unit tests.
-All files that are contained in `scripts/v2-test-data-config.json` will be copied this library's tests data when running `npm run integrate-v2-test-data`.
+All files that are contained in `scripts/v2-test-data-config.json` will be copied to this library's test data directory when running `npm run integrate-v2-test-data`.

 Example: